1980 World Series: Game 5

 In the Phillies' eighth, Bowa nearly beat out a grounder out to second, then Bob Boone reached on a low throw by Brett and continued to second.
 Rose grounded out to second and Boone went to third but was stranded when McBride also grounded to second.
 In the bottom half, Porter grounded out to second, Washington fanned, and Wilson chopped a slow grounder towards third, but was thrown out by McGraw.

 Down by a run, Schmidt led off the ninth inning with an infield single off of drawn-in third baseman Brett's glove.
 Pinch hitter Del Unser drove him home from first with a double that bounced over Aikens' glove and into the right-field corner.
 After a bunt down the first baseline by Moreland moved Unser to third, Garry Maddox grounded to third for the second out.
 On an 0–2 count, Trillo drove in the go-ahead run with a line shot that ricocheted off Quisenberry for an infield hit, almost thrown out by Brett.
 Bowa grounded to shortstop on a high hopper to end the inning.

 In the bottom of the ninth, White led off with a walk, Brett was caught looking, Aikens walked on four pitches, and was lifted for pinch-runner Onix Concepción.
 McRae hit a fly well down the line that was just foul, then grounded to shortstop for a fielder's choice.
 Otis walked on four pitches to load the bases, but McGraw silenced the crowd by striking out Cardenal with an inside fastball on a 1–2 count to end the game.

+Coinciding with the Phillies' victory, the Philadelphia Eagles and Philadelphia Flyers also won on the same day.